 Instead of roads and habitation the heart of the land is over-flowing with hiking and trekking trails.
 There are walking trails around most neighbourhoods and it’s not unusual to find a hidden gem in the form of a canyon or waterfall around the corner from your own accommodation.

 Þingvellir National Park was made a UNESCO World Heritage site in 2004.
 It’s where the Vikings established the AlÞingi – one of the world’s oldest extant parliaments in AD 930.
-Most importantly for me, it’s where you can see the incredible separation of the North American and Eurasian tectonic plates with a clearly visible rift valley.
+Even more incredible, it’s where you can see the monumental separation of the North American and Eurasian tectonic plates with a clearly visible rift valley.

 Geysir is the original hot water spout after which all the geysers around the world are named.
 It once gushed water up to 80m into the air, eruptions today are infrequent.